-Proposed amenities include pool & clubhouse, para course, playground, three to four pickleball and/or sport courts, dog park, a bus stop/shelter at the north access location to SE 73rd Avenue, and a walking trail around the primary DRA in the southwest corner of the site.
+Proposed amenities include four pickleball courts, soccer/sport field, grill area, and restrooms along the site's north boundary, and a playground with bus stop/shelter at the central access location to SE 73rd Avenue, and a walking trail with shelters around the primary DRA in the southwest corner of the site.
 A specific schedule for provision of the amenities has not been proposed at this time.

-To address the final design of the open space and improved open space and timing of the amenity development, staff recommends the final PUD Master Plan, or equivalent, shall require approval by the Marion County Board of County

-Commissioners, including being duly noticed and advertised consistent with the LDC notice provisions and at the Applicant's expense; further, the Developer may present the final PUD Master Plan, or equivalent, and as part of the final PUD Master Plan, or equivalent, the PUD's final open space and improved open space provisions (e.g., acreage and dimensions) shall be finalized and specified.
+To address the final design of the open space and improved open space and timing of the amenity development, staff recommends the final PUD Master Plan, or equivalent, shall require approval by the Marion County Board of County Commissioners, including being duly noticed and advertised consistent with the LDC notice provisions and at the Applicant's expense; further, the Developer may present the final PUD Master Plan, or equivalent, and as part of the final PUD Master Plan, or equivalent, the PUD's final open space and improved open space provisions (e.g., acreage and dimensions) shall be finalized and specified.

-Compatibility conclusion: Staff notes that the proposed PUD is based on obtaining approval of concurrent Comprehensive Plan Amendment Application 25-L04 to establish a Medium Residential future land use designation for the site.
+Compatibility conclusion: Staff notes that the proposed PUD is based on obtaining approval of concurrent Comprehensive Plan Amendment Application 25-L03 to establish a Medium Residential future land use designation for the site.
 Staff currently recommends denial of that concurrent application due to a variety of factors.
-As such, staff recommends the proposed PUD is not compatible with the site's current Rural Land future land use designation that is not supported for the concurrent amendment.
-In the event the Board of County Commissioners determines that approval of concurrent Comprehensive Plan Amendment Application 25-L04 is appropriate and acts to approve and adopt that proposed amendment application, an alternative finding and outcome for this request may be suitable, subject to resolution of the preceding concerns identified by staff, wherein the proposed PUD rezoning may then be deemed compatible with the existing and future surrounding land uses, subject to the recommended conditions listed within this report, including those prior recommendations wherein potential incompatibilities will be mitigated.
+As such, staff recommends the proposed PUD is not compatible with the site's current Rural Land future land use designation as the concurrent amendment is not recommended as well.
+In the event the Board of County Commissioners determines that approval of concurrent Comprehensive Plan Amendment Application 25-L03 is appropriate and acts to approve and adopt that proposed amendment application, an alternative finding and outcome for this request may be suitable, subject to resolution of the preceding concerns identified by staff, wherein the proposed PUD rezoning may then be deemed compatible with the existing and future surrounding land uses, subject to the recommended conditions listed within this report, including those prior recommendations wherein potential incompatibilities will be mitigated.